What's Open in Chicago for Kids Right Now

 The Lincoln Park, Rosemont, and Naperville locations are all open for daredevils who might not want to dive through the 15 degree clouds.

-Places To See a Movie That are Open Now
+Places To See a Movie at a Theater That Is Open Now

 Most movie theaters are open and operating at 25%.
 Movie-goers are required to wear a mask and socially distance while in the theaters.
 At AMC and Marcus theaters guests are still able to book private theatre rentals for a personal film showing for small groups.